embark-framework/embark-site/source/docs/contracts_configuration.md

 ### Specifying Contract Dependencies

 If you are using multiple contracts, you can pass a reference to another contract as ``$ContractName``, Embark will automatically replace this with the correct address for the contract.
-You can also specify interfaces and choose to not deploy contracts (for e.g in case they are interfaces)
+You can also specify interfaces and choose to not deploy contracts (e.g. in case they are interfaces)

 <pre><code class="javascript">// config/contracts.js
 module.exports = {